bonmotco/research/Django-10-12-elearn.md

 ### Monitoring memcached

 pip3 install django-memcache-status==2.2

+### Initialize the Redis server

+src/redis-server

+### Testing Chatting

+- Open the URL http://127.0.0.1:8000/chat/room/1/ in your browser, replacing 1 with the id of an existing course in the database.
+With a logged-in user who is enrolled on the course, write a message and send it.
+- Then, open a second browser window in incognito mode to prevent the use of the same session.
+Log in with a different user, also enrolled on the same course, and send a message.
+- You will be able to exchange messages using the two different users and see the user and time, with a clear distinction between messages sent by the user and messages sent by others.

 ## Chapter 10: Building an E-Learning Platform (357-412)
 ### Setting up the e-learning project